chombo-discharge/chombo-discharge/Docs/Sphinx/source/Base/Testing.rst

    python3 tests.py --compile --clean --silent --no_exec -cores X

 where ``X`` is the number of cores to use when compiling.
+By default, this will compile without MPI and HDF5 support.

 Advanced configuration